-- three senior legal secretaries who all have the City & Guilds/CILEx Level 3 Diploma for Legal Secretaries and many years' experience.
+- three senior legal secretaries who all have the CILEX Level 3 Diploma for Legal Secretaries and many years' experience.
 These three are the Partners' secretaries, and so they have varied duties in addition to their legal secretarial role.
-When time allows, however, they work for any of the solicitors in their department. - six legal secretaries who all have the City & Guilds/CILEx Level 2 Certificate for Legal Secretaries and are working towards the City & Guilds/CILEx Level 3 Diploma for Legal Secretaries on a day-release course at the local college. - three junior legal secretaries who either have, or are about to achieve, the City & Guilds/CILEx Level 2 Certificate for Legal Secretaries, but are less experienced - three administrative assistants, who are taking the City & Guilds/CILEx Level 2 Certificate for Legal Secretaries at evening class.
+When time allows, however, they work for any of the solicitors in their department. - six legal secretaries who all have the CILEX Level 2 Certificate for Legal Secretaries and are working towards the CILEX Level 3 Diploma for Legal Secretaries on a day-release course at the local college.